ZhifeiDing/algorithm_learning/README.md

   * the key point in linked list problem is to record or find the pre and post list node where you will perform the disjoint or joint operation

 ## dynamic programming
+  * problems that can be solved with dynamic programming

 ## tree
 ## greedy
 ## stack_queue